Kin (The Last of Us): Filming

 Filming took place in Canmore (left) and at the Southern Alberta Institute of Technology (right) in November 2021.

 Christine A. Maier worked as cinematographer for the episode.
 Preparations took place in Canmore, Alberta—the stand-in for Jackson—from November 1–16, 2021, followed by production from November 15–20, with Pascal, Ramsey, and Luna present on set; several horses and around 300 extras were used.
 Most businesses in the town signed agreements regarding the show's impact, with the production paying between and per day.
 Willow Lane Barn near Olds, Alberta, was used for filming in some Jackson scenes.

 Production designer John Paino wanted Jackson to show the "natural beauty" of the Midwest to contrast with the previous locations' "concrete".
 His team built greenhouses and stables on empty parking lots and added details to existing buildings in Canmore.
 The 30 ft log wall was built on a major street; it needed to be opened to allow traffic to pass.
+The Hollywood Reporter later named Canmore a famous "travel hotspot" due to its use in the episode.
 Joel and Tommy's bar conversation was filmed at the Wainwright Hotel in Heritage Park Historical Village, which Paino felt "fit the Western rustic thing".
 In late November, filming occurred at Mount Royal University and the Southern Alberta Institute of Technology (SAIT), recreating the fictional University of Eastern Colorado.
 Snow was removed and foliage added to produce an autumnal setting. Žbanić completed production on December 9.